Cello: Popular music, jazz, world music and neoclassical

-The cello can also be used in bluegrass and folk music, with notable players including Ben Sollee of the Sparrow Quartet and the "Cajun cellist" Sean Grissom, as well as Vyvienne Long who, in addition to her own projects, has played for those of Damien Rice.
+The cello can also be used in bluegrass and folk music, with notable players including Ben Sollee of the Sparrow Quartet and the "Cajun cellist" Sean Grissom, as well as Vyvienne Long, who, in addition to her own projects, has played for those of Damien Rice.
 Cellists such as Natalie Haas, Abby Newton, and Liz Davis Maxfield have contributed significantly to the use of cello playing in Celtic folk music, often with the cello featured as a primary melodic instrument and employing the skills and techniques of traditional fiddle playing.
 Lindsay Mac is becoming well known for playing the cello like a guitar, with her cover of The Beatles' "Blackbird".

+Canadian electronic music producer Aaron Funk (Venetian Snares), in the piece Szamár Madár (on his 2005 album Rossz Csillag Alatt Született), extensively samples Edward Elgar's Cello Concerto in E minor, Op.
+85.

 Construction

 The cello is typically made from carved wood, although other materials such as carbon fiber or aluminum may be used.
 A traditional cello has a spruce top, with maple for the back, sides, and neck.
 Other woods, such as poplar or willow, are sometimes used for the back and sides.
 Less expensive cellos frequently have tops and backs made of laminated wood.
 Laminated cellos are widely used in elementary and secondary school orchestras and youth orchestras, because they are much more durable than carved wood cellos (i.e., they are less likely to crack if bumped or dropped) and they are much less expensive.

 The top and back are traditionally hand-carved, though less expensive cellos are often machine-produced.
 The sides, or ribs, are made by heating the wood and bending it around forms.
 The cello body has a wide top bout, narrow middle formed by two C-bouts, and wide bottom bout, with the bridge and F holes just below the middle.
 The top and back of the cello have a decorative border inlay known as purfling.
 While purfling is attractive, it is also functional: if the instrument is struck, the purfling can prevent cracking of the wood.
 A crack may form at the rim of the instrument but spreads no further.
 Without purfling, cracks can spread up or down the top or back.
 Playing, traveling and the weather all affect the cello and can increase a crack if purfling is not in place.
-Less expensive instruments typically have painted purfling.

 The fingerboard and pegs on a cello are generally made from ebony, as it is strong and does not wear out easily.